PeteCookson/Devaki-Yoga/README.md

 [Enter the site](https://petecookson.github.io/Devaki-Yoga/index.html)

-## 5 Planes of User Experience
+## The 5 Planes of User Experience...

 ## Strategy Plane
 ---

 The website is created as a shop front for the physical yoga studio, where visitors can see more information about the ethos and principles of yoga, while finding relevant timetables, blog posts and contact information.

-The main aim is to create a clear, simple, and effective way to engage with the user, information is clear, intuitive and well laid out.
+The main aim is to create a clear, simple, and effective way to engage with the user; information is clear, intuitive and well laid out.

 ## Scope Plane
 ---
 Features included in this Project

 * Three different pages.
-* Map of location with link to navigation.
+* Schedule for classes, and information about the teachers.
+* Insirational images and original content.
-* links to social media, email and phone.
+* Links to social media, email and phone.
-* Ability to create accounts to pre book, pre pay postoned for future release.
-* Live streaming of classes to be postponed for future release.

 ## Structure Plane
 ---